-- Kangaroo Court: The military justice that was in motion in the first phase of the Dreyfus Affair used very shallow evidences against Dreyfus, up to and including antisemitic conspiracy theories.
-The efforts of several army heads later on, up to sweeping evidences of Dreyfus' innocence under the rug and forging some others to accuse him, turned the first revision trial into something of one as well.
+- Kangaroo Court: The military justice that was in motion in the first phase of the Dreyfus Affair used very shallow evidence against Dreyfus, up to and including antisemitic conspiracy theories.
+The efforts of several army heads later on, up to sweeping evidence of Dreyfus's innocence under the rug and forging some others to accuse him, turned the first revision trial into something of one as well.

 - Let's Fight Like Gentlemen: Picquart provoked Henry in a sword duel to the first blood, and wins it.

-- Mal Mariée: Pauline Monnier (Emmanuelle Seigner) doesn't love her husband (she got there by way of Arranged Marriage), and she has an affair with Picquart.
+- Mal Mariée: Pauline Monnier doesn't love her husband (she got there by way of Arranged Marriage), and she has an affair with Picquart.

 - Miscarriage of Justice: One of the most infamous cases in the history of France.
 Dreyfus is wrongly accused of being a Double Agent working for the Germans and it takes years to prove his innocence and acquit him.